MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/monitor/cloud-monitor-guidance-azure-intro.md

 ---
-title: Cloud Monitoring Guidance – Introduction
+title: Cloud monitoring guide
-description: Part 1 - Discussing Azure Monitor and System Center Operations Manager
+description: Overview of Azure Monitor and System Center Operations Manager
 services: azure-monitor
 keywords:
 author: mgoedtel
 ms.author: magoedte
 ms.date: 06/26/2019
-ms.topic: conceptual
-ms.service: azure-monitor
+ms.service: architecture-center
-ms.subservice: ""
+ms.subservice: enterprise-cloud-adoption
 ---

-# Cloud Monitoring Guidance – Introduction
+# Cloud monitoring guide: Introduction

 The cloud presents a fundamental shift in the way that enterprises procure and use technology resources.
 In the past, enterprises assumed ownership and responsibility of all levels of technology from infrastructure to software.
 Now, the cloud offers the potential to transform the way enterprises use technology by provisioning and consuming resources as needed.